-This Annual Report on Form 10-K of SoundHound AI, Inc. ("we," "us," "our," "SoundHound," or the "Company") contains "forward-looking statements" (as defined in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended that reflect our current expectations and views of future events.
+This Annual Report on Form 10-K of SoundHound AI, Inc. ("we,""us,""Our,""SoundHound," or the "Company") contains "forward-looking statements" (as defined in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended that reflect our current expectations and views of future events.
 The forward-looking statements are contained principally in the section of this report entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-You can identify some of these forward-looking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "intend," "plan," "believe," "is/are likely to," potential," "continue" or other similar expressions.
+You can identify some of these forward-looking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "intend," "plan," "believe," "is/are likely to," "potential," "continue" or other similar expressions.
 These forward-looking statements include, but are not limited to, statements concerning our expected financial performance, our ability to implement our business strategy and anticipated business and operations, including our ability to integrate the business and operations of our recent acquisitions and improve our Generative AI Foundation Model, expand our customer partnerships and roll out our AI drive thru service, roll out our Dynamic Interaction, Chat AI for Automotive, and expand the number of platforms on which our voice AI technology will be available, the potential utility of and market for our products and services, including our newly acquired products and services, and our ability to achieve revenue from our bookings backlog.
 We have based these forward-looking statements largely on our current expectations and projections about future events that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-Although we believe that our expectations expressed in these forward-looking statements and other important factors may cause our actual results, performance or achievements to be materially different from dure expectations.
-Accordingly, readers are cautioned that significant known an
+Although we believe that our expectations expressed in these forward-looking statements are reasonable, our expectations may later be found to be incorrect.
+Our actual results of operations or the results of other matters that we anticipate herein could be materially different from our expectations.
+Accordingly, readers are cautioned that significant known and unknown risks, uncertainties and other important factors may cause our actual results, performance or achievements to be materially different from those expressed or implied by the forward-looking statements.
+Some factors that could cause actual results to differ include: